 Daylighting and electric lighting (human centric & green lighting)

-Human & building interaction (user centered systems, behavioral aspects)
+Human & building interaction (user centered systems, health, behaviour)

-Building simulation & ICT (design, optimisation, analysis) - IBPSA special session
+Building simulation & ICT (design, optimisation, analysis) - IBPSA CH special session

 Renewable energy in the built environment (electricty, heating and cooling)

-Data driven methods for the built environment (regional planning, big data and machine learning)
+Data mining for the built environment (big data & machine learning)

 Solar Energy and Building Physics Laboratory (LESO-PB), Swiss Federal Institute of Technology in Lausanne (EPFL), Switzerland